truenas/documentation/content/en/hub/sharing/smb/HomeShare.md

 ## Set up SMB with *Use as Home Share*

-TrueNAS offers the **Use as Home Share** option for organizations or SMBs looking to offer a single SMB share where each user has access to a personal directory.
+TrueNAS offers the **Use as Home Share** option for organizations or SMEs looking to offer a single SMB share where each user has access to a personal directory.

 {{% pageinfo %}}
 This feature can only be set once in TrueNAS.
-Should additional shares need to be set, it is possible, but on an individual share basis just as detailed in the SMB share section.
+Should additional shares need to be set, it is possible, but on an individual share basis just as detailed in the [general SMB sharing article](/hub/sharing/smb/smb-share/).
 {{% /pageinfo %}}

 Create a new dataset, e.g. *ourhome*.
 Select **SMB** as the **Share Type**.